 Gandhi: I have just been informed that a large number of our soldiers have entered your territory.
 I strongly recommend a campaign of passive resistance as the best way to defeat them.

-Demoted to Extra: Brennus and the Celts are demoted from a playable faction in IV to being AI-only barbarians in Revolution, and then brought back (under Boudica) with the Gods & Kings expansion for V.
+Brennus and the Celts are demoted from a playable faction in IV to being AI-only barbarians in Revolution, and then brought back (under Boudicca) with the Gods & Kings expansion for V.

 Dystopia: It's possible to turn your Civ into one.
-Or the entire world, as evidenced by one player who played the same world for the past ten years, resulting in a world that chillingly resembles 1984.
+Or the entire world, as evidenced by one player who played the same world for the past ten years, resulting in a world that chillingly resembles Nineteen Eighty-Four.

-Gods and Kings added several new Wonders, two of which, the Leaning and CN towers, can be spotted on the normal Civ V cover, released before Gods and Kings was announced
+Gods & Kings added several Wonders, two of which, the Leaning and CN towers, can be spotted on the cover of V long before Gods & Kings was announced.

-Early Installment Weirdness: The original game had no worker unit, settlers did that job.
+Early-Installment Weirdness: The original game had no worker unit, settlers did that job.
 Aircraft were units you moved around the map - make sure you get them back to a city next turn or they crash!
-Your civilization had no borders, just cities - that wasn't until Civ 3.
+Your civilization had no borders, just cities - that wasn't until III.
 Zones of control - The game was built to be incredibly picky about where you could put a unit in relation to an enemy.

 Easy Communication: All of your soldiers and cities can be instantly ordered to do anything, even in the ages before radio.

-Easy Logistics: Troops can "heal" (replenish their numbers) regardless of how far away they are from your civilization, and Civ 5 takes this a step further with the "instant heal" promotion.
+Easy Logistics: Troops can "heal" (replenish their numbers) regardless of how far away they are from your civilization, and V takes this a step further with the "instant heal" promotion.
 Incidentally, the same game has a Logistics promotion, which allows ranged siege units to attack twice in one turn.

-However, Civ makes healing a lot worse outside of your own lands.
+However, healing takes a lot longer outside of friendly territory.
 Land units only heal at half the rate, ships and embarked units can't heal at all outside of either the "Instant Heal" or "Supply" promotions.

 Elvis Lives: The King usually stops by for a cameo in each game.